-Active funds do the opposite – they charge higher fees and employ professional stock pickers in the hope that they will beat the market and thus justify the higher costs (although often they fail to do so).
-If an investor wants to pay higher fees for the chance of beating the market, that’s up to them.
+Active funds do the opposite they charge higher fees and employ stock pickers in the hope that they will beat the market and thereby justify their higher costs (although as we note in the piece above, they often fail to do so).

-There are two ways to spot closet trackers.
-One is to look at the number of holdings a fund has.
-If a fund holds a large number of individual shares, it’s a sign that the manager doesn’t feel strongly about any of them.
-Another metric to look at it the “active share”.
+There are ways to spot a closet tracker.
+An obvious method is to look at its past performance and how much it differs from the wider market.
+One metric to look at is the active share.
 This compares how significantly a fund's portfolio differs from its benchmark index.
 The higher the score, the better.

 December 2023 NS&I Premium Bond winners - check now to see what you’ve won